 How much water do you need?

-Amaryllis will fall over if they sit in water-logged soil
+Amaryllis will fall over & the leaves will droop if the plant sits in water-logged soil

 So although amaryllis need frequent watering be aware that frequent watering doesn’t mean saturating the soil.